Bronkoknorb/PyImageStream/README.md

 * A simple pull approach ensures this adaptive framerate: The client will ask the server only for a new image once it has fully loaded the previous one.
 That way the images will never lag behind for a longer time or appear corrupted.
 (In comparison to fixed framerate/bandwith Motion JPEG (MJPEG) solutions like [motion](https://motion-project.github.io/) / [motioneye](https://github.com/ccrisan/motioneye/wiki), [MJPEG-streamer](https://sourceforge.net/projects/mjpg-streamer/) and also MPEG1 solutions like [JSMPEG](https://github.com/phoboslab/jsmpeg) / [pistreaming](https://github.com/waveform80/pistreaming).)
 * Works on all modern Browsers (including Mobile) that support WebSockets.
 * Easier to set up and configure and better supported (at the time of this writing) than other adaptive streaming methods like HLS, MPEG-DASH, WebRTC.
 * Works with the Raspberry Pi Camera Module and with almost any USB camera (supported by Linux / pygame).
-(In comparison too the otherwise very nice [RPi-Cam-Web-Interface](http://elinux.org/RPi-Cam-Web-Interface), which unfortunately only works with the Raspberry Pi Camera.)
+(In comparison to the otherwise very nice [RPi-Cam-Web-Interface](http://elinux.org/RPi-Cam-Web-Interface), which unfortunately only works with the Raspberry Pi Camera.)
 * Automatically turns off the camera if no client is connected.
 (To safe energy, camera lifetime and CPU usage.
 And then you also know when someone sees the video if you are at home and the camera LED turns on.)
 * Doesn't write images / video to disk (to not shorten the lifetime of the SD card) but keeps them
-* Fully open source (In comparison too [UV4L](https://www.linux-projects.org/uv4l/), which seems to be closed-source - yuck!)
+* Fully open source (In comparison to [UV4L](https://www.linux-projects.org/uv4l/), which seems to be closed-source - yuck!)

 Disadvantages: